-It is well known that free-flying with a paraglider is considered a highrisk sport, where safety depends on the person who is practicing it.
+It is well known that free-flying is considered a high-risk sport, where safety depends on the person who is practicing it.

 Incorrect use of this equipment may cause severe, life-changing injuries to the pilot, or even death.
 Manufacturers and dealers cannot be held responsible for your decisions, actions or accidents that may result from participating in this sport.